DHTMLX/docs-diagram/docs/lines/index.md

 ## Setting connections between shapes

-To connect shapes in Diagram, you can apply one of the following two ways:
+To connect shapes in Diagram, you can use one of the following two ways:

 - **using line objects**